waimea-snoble/level-3-programming-assessment/docs/test-plan.md

 ---

-## Game Setup
+## Game Setup and game close

-testing what happens when the player runs the game
+testing what happens when the player runs the game and closes the game

 ### Test Data To Use

-The player will click the run button to play the game
+The player will click the run button to play the game and then click on the X button on the top right corner to close the game

 ### Expected Test Result

-When the player runs the game there will be a pop up explaining the back story to the game and what the player needs to do to complete it
+When the player runs the game there will be a pop up explaining the back story to the game and what the player needs to do to complete it when the player clicks on the X button on the top right the game window will close and the game will end

 ---